matoanbach/RHCSA/Sample Exams/largeone.md

 57. On rhcsa1, set the tuning profile to powersave.

 58. On rhcsa2 write a bash shell script to create three user accounts—user555, user666, and user777—with no login shell and passwords matching their usernames.
 The script should also extract the three usernames from the /etc/passwd file and redirect them into /var/tmp/newusers.

+59. On rhcsa2 write a bash shell script so that it prints RHCSA when RHCE is passed as an argument, and vice versa.
+If no argument is provided, the script should print a usage message and quit with exit value 5.